List of Bakugan Battle Brawlers characters: Gus Grav

 Gus was the Vexos' second strongest player, a Subterra brawler and devoted all his free time to training.
 He used Subterra Primo Vulcan as his main Bakugan and Hexados as his Trap Bakugan.
 He only answers to Spectra.
 He is said to be a weasel throughout the series, and "Spectra's little pet" and "Spectra's lapdog" by the other members of the Vexos, like Mylene and Lync.
 He was shown to be fond of the different things on Earth such as 'juice in boxes', but the planet made him uncomfortable.
 In episode 5, it was shown that before he joined the Vexos, he battled Spectra in the finals of the Bakugan Battle Tournament and lost.
-He was then offered a place in the Vexos by Spectra, where he gladly accepted.
-He admired Spectra a great deal and he felt that Spectra must be respected at all cost.
+He was then offered a place in the Vexos by Spectra, which he gladly accepted.
+He admired Spectra a great deal and he felt that Spectra must be respected at all costs.
 He was shown to hate Lync because of his cheekiness.
 When the Vestal Palace was self-destructing, he gathered Elico and Brontes who were thrown into the ship chamber and saved Spectra and Cyborg Helios.
-He did not return to Vestal, but he lived with Spectra in the ship.
-Gus later was challenged by Volt to a battle, but won with Brontes.
+He did not return to Vestal, but he lived with Spectra on the ship.
+Gus later was challenged by Volt to a battle but won with Brontes.
 After the battle, he returned to Spectra, but not before tossing Brontes through the teleporter back to New Vestroia.
 In Avenging Spectra, Gus took King Zenoheld hostage and then battled him but when he used his attack Aquos Blast Elico (formerly used by Maylene) sacrificed himself for Gus then later in the battle Hexados sacrificed himself for Subterra Rex Vulcan then both Gus and Rex Vulcan fall defeated in battle.
 Since then, Spectra had vowed to avenge him.
-Gus was thought to have died until 10 episodes later, when it was later revealed that he survived and was placed in a cell, though how he survived was not explained.
+Gus was thought to have died until 10 episodes later when it was later revealed that he survived and was placed in a cell, though how he survived was not explained.
 He later escaped and helped Spectra battle Zenoheld who was trying to stop Zenoheld's new weapon.
 Gus later made a comeback in Mechtanium Surge, though he only appeared in Episodes 25 and 26, where he teamed up with Spectra to defeat Mag Mel's Chaos Bakugan.